kustav255/ESIM-RESTAPI-springboot-mysql-dockercompose/README.md

  - Add more tests for edge cases and error handling.
  - Add TestContainers for containers and integration tests
- - Use SonarQube in every deploy with GitHub Actions (CI/CD) */
+ - Use SonarQube in every deploy with GitHub Actions (CI/CD)

+/*
-PS: My git email and git username wasn't properly configured in my git binary (i was using hidden@mail.com as email), and for some reason github understood it as someone else profile called stefan-koehler, but in fact it was me (i needed to properly setup the tools prior to this challenge, like the github credentials)
+PS: My Git Email and Git Username wasn't properly configured in my git binary (i was using hidden@mail.com as email), and for some reason github understood it as someone else profile called stefan-koehler, but in fact it was me. (i needed to properly setup the tools prior to this challenge, like the github credentials)
+*/